 One of my main goals for leaving my day job was to start traveling to places I wanted to explore.
 I even started a bucket list of places I’d like to visit and am slowly working on crossing some of them off with a few upcoming trips I have planned.
-With Charleston being a place I’ve traveled to quite a bit over the last year, I feel like it’s my home away from home.
-Sharing a few of my favorite things to do, eat and where to stay.
-And note to self, I failed to take ANY photos of all my experiences in Charleston and will be sure to not make this mistake again on future trips.
-Thank goodness for #SBScon and Kim Graham snapping some great photos here.
+With Charleston being a place I’ve traveled to quite a bit over the last few years both for work and pleasure, I feel like it’s my home away from home.
+From my favorite Charleston restaurants, to the best things to do and see, here’s a few of my favorite things to do while in the Holy City.

 WHERE TO STAY